animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

 Persistence may also be configured by setting the `data-policy` attribute.
-To do so, set the attribute’s value to one of [Apache Geode’s DataPolicy settings](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/DataPolicy.html), as the following example shows:
+To do so, set the attribute's value to one of [Apache Geode's DataPolicy settings](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/DataPolicy.html), as the following example shows: